CodeReviewDAO/dxd_codereview/Reviews/451 - Analytics & Portfolio Management for DeFi Automatic Market Makers (AMM)/1 - Establish Infrastructure & Proof of Concept/Second_Rewiew.md

 # Unit / Automated Testing

 The project has unit tests for all critical classes and methods.
-[CI Actions](https://github.com/fluidefi/fluidefi-caspernet-aggregator-tools/runs/8023466793?check_suite_focus=true) are enabled on github repository.
-Reviewer checked the tests in CI Actions and they were successfully completed without any errors.
-Initially testing instructions were missing on documentation but after reporting them to OP, project documentation updated and test instructions added.
-Reviewer ran tests manually by following instruction on README of the project and they completed successfully too.
+[CI Actions](https://github.com/fluidefi/fluidefi-caspernet-aggregator-tools/runs/8023466793?check_suite_focus=true) was active on the GitHub repository.
+The reviewer checked the tests in CI Actions, and they were executed on without errors.
+Initially, testing instructions were missing in the documentation, but after reporting them to OP, project documentation got updated, and OP added test instructions.
+Reviewer ran tests manually by following the instructions on the README of the project, and they completed successfully too.

 ![](assets/test1.png)
 ![](assets/test2.png)